 Admissions: Open to all students.
-Registration is limited to class size restrictions
+Registration is limited to class size restrictions.

-Completion Certificate of 14 units qualifies the stude nt for the Webmaster
+REQUIRED COURSES: UNITS

 CIS 111 Web Page Programming and Design 3.0

 CIS 117 Scripting 3.0

 CIS 118 Web Site Management 3.0

+Optional Choice Courses: Students must complete at least five additional units from the following courses:

-CIS 160 Authoring Accessible Web Pages 2.0
+CIS 160 Authoring Accessible Web Pages (2.0)

+CIS 161 Web Site Design and Programming (3.0)

+Using Dreamweaver

+CIS 162 Introduction to Flash (3.0)

-CIS 163 Introduction to PhotoShop 1.5
+CIS 163 Introduction to PhotoShop (3.0)

-CIS 168 E-Commerce Programming and Design 3.0

-CIS 190A Web Master Internship 3.0
+CIS 164 Introduction to Fireworks (3.0)

+TOTAL UNITS 14-15

 Contact the Admission's Office to apply for a certificate.
-If you wish to participate in the Graduation Ceremony, contact the Program Development Office at 389-3344 by March 1, 2004.
+If you wish to participate in the Graduation Ceremony, contact the Program Development Office at 389-3344 by March 1, 2005.